 If I were a direct primary care practitioner, I’d be mildly miffed at Milliman’s reducing what I do to a series of CPT codes.
 I’d be more worried by Milliman’s team setting the value of my health care services at $8 PMPM.

 Although this data was of central importance and would have warranted a validation process for that reason alone, Milliman evidently took no steps to validate it.
-But there were clear warning signs warranting extra attention, including the employer’s public reports — known to Milliman — that DPC patients were visiting the DPC clinic three times a year.
+But there were clear warning signs warranting extra attention, including the employer’s public reports — known to the Milliman team — that DPC patients were visiting the DPC clinic about three times a year.

 Correcting the $8 PMPM to something reasonable shows that Milliman has vastly overstated net savings associated with DPC.

-The resources used by direct primary go beyond what has been recorded in CPT codes.
+The resources used by direct primary go beyond what is recorded in CPT codes.
 DPC docs and advocates used to be the first to tell us that.
 Here’s a DPC industry leader, Erika Bliss, MD, telling us “how DPC helps”.

 A large amount of DPC’s success comes from slowing down the pace of work so physicians can get to know our patients.
 While it might sound simplistic, having enough time to know a patient is fundamental to providing proper medical attention.
 Every experienced DPC physician understands that walking into the exam room relaxed, looking the patient in the eye, and asking personal questions dramatically improves treatment.
 [Emphasis supplied.]https://blog.hint.com/what-qliance-taught-me-about-healthcare

 Slower-paced and longer visits use real resources.
 As do all the other elements claimed to generate DPC success, such as same day appointments, nearly unlimited access 24/7, extended care coordination.
 A principal justification for the subscription payment model is that too much of the effort required for comprehensive primary care escapes capture in the traditional coding and billing model.

 The Milliman report found no net cost savings to Union County from the money it spent on its DPC plan, a negative ROI.
 But some DPC advocates seek salvation in Milliman’s claim that application of its novel, CPT-code based, isolation model to Union County’s claims data turns that lemon into lemonade.